Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: RESULTS

+However, dealing with real-space problems is challenging, which demands hard numerical calculations even for small lattice sizes, as well as finite-size scaling analyses.
+In view of this, hereafter we analyze the problem in the momentum-space, as discussed in subsection~\ref{subsec:mspace}.
+As a first step towards this end, it is important to validate the perturbation theory approach by comparing its results with those of the real-space one.
+Fig.~\ref{fig:fe_realsp01} presents this comparison, with the solid curves being the results of the perturbation theory approach, where is evident the quantitative and qualitative agreement between both methodologies.
+It is also worth mentioning that, in the following results, we have performed a systematic analysis of the internal and Helmholtz energies as a function of the lattice size to avoid finite-size effects from the incommensurability of $\mathbf{Q}$.

-Initially, to determine the $\vQ$-vector that defines the inCDW or CDW order, we examine the dependence of the free energy density on the components of the modulation wave vector $\vQ = ( Q_x,Q_y)$.
-Figs.~\ref{fig:fe_vartemp} (a), (b) and (c) show maps of the free energy densities as functions of the wave vector components for three selected temperatures, $T=0.16$, $0.06$ and $T=0.0001$ (in units of the hopping).
-In Figs.~\ref{fig:fe_vartemp} (d), (e), (f) and (g), (h), (i) we show the order parameters $\delta^{c}$ and $\Delta^d$, respectively, as functions of the normalized components $q_x$ and $q_y$ ($q_{x(y)}=Q_{x(y)}/\pi$) for the same temperatures, and fixed $\ntot=1.6$, $V=0.5$, $J=-1.0$, $\epsilon_{d0}=0.0$, and $U_{dc}=1.2$.
-The minima of the free energy density occur for a commensurate CDW state, with $(Q_x,Q_y) = (\pi,\pi)$ ($T=0.16$) or an inCDW with either $Q_x$ or $Q_y$ $\neq \pi$ ($T=0.06$ and $T=0.0001$), depending on the parameters of the model.
-At intermediate temperature ($T=0.06$) the system is in an inCDW state with a nematic-like symmetry, with $Q=(Q_x,\pi)\equiv(\pi,Q_y)$, and at the lowest temperature the most stable solution of the free energy density corresponds to an inCDW order that coexists with a superconducting phase.
-Notice that the symmetry of the problem is such that we can fix $Q_x = \pi$ and find $Q_y$ self-consistently or vice versa.
+Given this, we now proceed within the momentum-space approach, determining the $\vQ$-vector that defines the inCDW or CDW order from the dependence of the free energy density on the components of the modulation wave vector $\vQ = ( Q_x,Q_y)$.
+The panels (a)-(c) of Fig.~\ref{fig:fe_vartemp} show contour plots of the free energy densities as functions of the wave vector components for three selected temperatures, $T=0.1$, $0.06$ and $T=0.0001$ (in units of the hopping), while fixing $\ntot=1.6$, $V=0.5$, $J=-1.0$, $\epsilon_{d0}=0.0$, and $U_{dc}=0.8$.
+For $T=0.1$, the minimum of the free energy density occurs for a commensurate CDW state, while an inCDW emerges (with either $Q_x$ or $Q_y$ $\neq \pi$) at lower temperatures.
+Notice that the latter breaks the $x$-$y$ symmetry, such that one may fix $Q_x = \pi$ and find $Q_y$ self-consistently, or vice versa.
 Here, we chose to fix the component $Q_y=\pi$, while looking for different possibilities of $Q_x$.
+We also present the behavior of the order parameters $\delta^{c}$ and $\Delta^d$ as functions of the normalized components $q_x$ and $q_y$ ($q_{x(y)}=Q_{x(y)}/\pi$) in the panels (d)-(f) and (g)-(i) of Fig.~\ref{fig:fe_vartemp}, respectively.
+Interestingly, at $T=10^{-4}$, the minima of the free energy density leads to a coexistence between a superconducting and and inCDW phases [see, e.g., panels (c), (f), and (i)].